Designations Congruent with Things: Chapter 17

 “Hi,” Newt whispers to the spray bottle of blue cleaning fluid he pulls from beneath the sink.
 “Your life will be short but glorious.
 Much like a Jack Kerouac novel.”

-He is cleaning the window when the grate of a key in a lock, the sound of an opening door, and the entirely horrified exclamation that goes a little bit like, “what in god’s name are you doing?” announces Hermann’s presence.
+He’s cleaning the window when the grate of a key in a lock, the sound of an opening door, and the entirely horrified exclamation that goes a little bit like, “What in God’s name are you doing?” announce Hermann’s presence.

 Newt turns to look at him.

-Hermann looks back at him with a facial expression he’s trying to twist straight around to neutral.
+Hermann looks back with a facial expression he’s trying to twist straight around to neutral.

-Newt hopes that his own perplexed disapproval is manifesting on his face.
+Newt hopes his own perplexed disapproval is manifesting on his face.

 Honestly.